msaroufim/chess/README.md

 This is a simple chess engine built using PyGame

-We provide downloads for macOS only for now.
+We provide binaries for macOS M1 chips and Windows only for now.

 1. To download the latest release go to https://github.com/msaroufim/chess/releases
 2. Once you download the zip file, unzip it and run the KnightSurvival.app file.